 Art Conservation has over 30 years of expertise in the field of paper restoration.
-We have experience in various objects such as prints, posters, photos, gouaches and comic books .
-Besides museum objects, you are also for the treatment of archives, books, photos, manuscripts, parchment and cards; you have come to the right place!
+We have experience with various object types such as prints, posters, photos, gouaches and comic books.
+Besides art objects, we have a long history of working with archives, books, manuscripts, parchment and maps.

 We offer the following services:

 We employ specialized conservators who you can turn to for advice on storage conditions, packaging, damage inventory and preservation of your paper objects .
-For example, we can help with the design of your depot or with the exhibition of a special book.
+We can help you, for example, with the fittings of your depot or with designing a specialized support for a precious book.

 In addition to treating objects, Art Conservation also does material-technical research.
-For example, in the past, a research project was carried out into the CoBrA collection of the Stedelijk Museum Schiedam.
-The causes of the crackle, caused by the layer-over-layer technique used by the artists, were investigated.
-In collaboration with the ICN and with the help of FT-IR, XRF analyzes, the constituents of a number of pigment particles have been identified.
-Due to this research, appropriate treatment could be foreseen in which the paint plaques were consolidated.
+In the past, for example, a research project concerning the CoBrA collection of the Stedelijk Museum Schiedam was carried out.
+In this project the causes of the delamination of paint layers of paintings on paper were analysed.
+In collaboration with the ICN and with the help of FT-IR, XRF analyses, the components of severals pigments were determined.
+The research culminated in a treatment plan that was specifically aimed at the consolidation of the paint layer.

-Preventive conservation includes a whole to indirect measures and actions which we take to prevent further decay.
-This means that no direct treatment is carried out on the paper object itself.
-This form of preventive conservation has to do with optimizing the climatic conditions, providing protective packaging and adapted storage methods.
+Preventive conservation includes the indirect measures and actions that are taken to prevent further decay.
+This means that the material objects are not intervened with directly.
+This form of preventive conservation is concerned with optimizing the climatic conditions, providing protective packaging and adapted storage methods.
 For the purchase of suitable packagings – such as acid-free archive boxes – you can visit our calamities shop.

-Conservation is the intervene directly on damaged or degraded objects with the aim of improving their readability promote with as much respect as possible for aesthetic, historical and physical integrity.
+Conservation is the direct intervention on damaged or degraded objects with the aim of improving their readability with as much respect as possible for aesthetic, historical and physical integrity.
 In consultation with the customer a suitable solution is sought.
-We conserve for heritage institutions as well as private individuals and offer flexibility regarding large collections or objects in large format.
+We conserve for heritage institutions as well as private individuals and offer flexibility regarding large collections or oversized objects.

 You can contact us for a variety of treatments: